Second impeachment trial of Donald Trump: Impeachment trial of a former president

 A Congressional Research Service report concluded "that while the matter is open to debate, the weight of scholarly authority agrees that former officials may be impeached and tried."
 Ahead of the trial, 150 legal scholars from across the political spectrum published a letter affirming "that the Constitution permits the impeachment, conviction, and disqualification of former officers, including presidents."
 Law professors Laurence H. Tribe and Stephen I. Vladeck argued that because removal from office is only one of the two possible consequences of a conviction (the other being disqualification from holding public office), the purpose of the trial is not nullified if the impeached person no longer holds public office.
 Gregg Nunziata, a former Republican lawyer for the Senate Judiciary Committee, similarly noted that because impeachment power includes the power to disqualify the person from federal office for life, allowing officeholders to evade this by resigning would render "this important punishment ... a nullity."
 Leading conservative lawyer Charles J. Cooper agreed, writing in the Wall Street Journal the weekend before the trial that there is no Constitutional prohibition against a post-presidency trial.
 Cardozo School of Law constitutional law professor Kate Shaw argued that "drafting history, impeachment practice, and basic constitutional design all point clearly in favor of the constitutionality of trying an ex-president."
 Legal scholar Brian C. Kalt, who has published research about late impeachments, stated, "In multiple cases, the House and Senate have proceeded as though they can impeach and try people who have already left office, and in one case the Senate took a specific vote to that effect."

 There is precedent for impeaching and trying a federal official who already left office ("late impeachment").
 In 1797, the House impeached Senator William Blount for conspiracy.
 The Senate tried him, even though it had already expelled him.
 In 1876, Secretary of War William W. Belknap resigned hours before the House voted for his impeachment on charges relating to his role in the trader post scandal, and the Senate proceeded to hold a trial, ruling by a vote of 37–29 that it did have jurisdiction after a challenge by Belknap's attorneys.

 Before the trial began, most Republicans in the Senate argued that the Senate lacks the constitutional authority to conduct an impeachment trial of a former president.
 This argument was also made by former federal appellate judge J. Michael Luttig, as well as one of Trump's lawyers at his first impeachment trial, Harvard Law School professor emeritus Alan Dershowitz, and law professor Jonathan Turley, who testified in Trump's favor at his first trial.

+Between the House impeachment vote and the beginning of the trial, former governor of Wisconsin Scott Walker claimed, "The U.S. Senate cannot convict a former President," which was Mostly False according to PolitiFact, which found 2 pieces of evidence in favor of the claim and 5 pieces of evidence against.